 While the second generation of Nigerian writers, including Femi Osofisan and Niyi Osundare focused on the existential agonies of life during the military years of the 80s and 90s by invoking styles from oral traditions embedded in a Marxist vision, Adesanmi and his generation grappled with an economy of structural adjustments and displacement that forced many cultural producers to exilic locations.
 Adesanmi’s intervention, unlike those of these earlier poets, was, therefore, less concerned about the seriousness and inscrutability of poetic language, foregrounding the importance of mobilities to the formation of diaspora and a transnational consciousness.

 The question of identity and dis/placement is a central theme in The Wayfarers and Other Poems.
 For instance, in the poem, “University of Ibadan,” Adesanmi is invested in a chronicle of his generation of writers and the form and formation of their poetic sensibilities at the University of Ibadan.
-The poem details the gathering of these writers described as “weatherbeaten survivors on the campus of Ibadan where they first had the chance to “spread the first mat of knowledge,” dreaming “dreams yet uncracked by “the radar of the SSS” (Adesanmi 20).
-There is the sense in which the poem is a revelation of the panoptic presence of the Nigerian state in the proscription of artistic consciousness across the country.
+The poem details the gathering of these writers described as “weatherbeaten survivors on the campus of Ibadan where they first had the chance to “spread the first mat of knowledge,” dreaming dreams yet uncracked by “the radar of the SSS” (Adesanmi 20).
+The poem may also be a revelation of the panoptic presence of the Nigerian state in the proscription of artistic consciousness across the country.

 That writers such as Adesanmi survived what the persona in this poem identifies as “the radar of the SSS” underscores the determination of a generation’s commitment to literature despite the surveillance of military dictatorships.
 One gets in the poem the sense of censorship from the military governments that sought to regulate cultural productions and creative expressions in Nigeria during the period Adesanmi writes about.